-In our endeavor to quantify the vulnerability of Prince William County's crucial assets, we assigned numerical values to each rating.
+In our endeavor to quantify the vulnerability of the county's crucial assets, we assigned numerical values to each rating.
 These were then added together to calculate vulnerability scores for each asset category, considering each natural hazard and future time horizon.
 This gave us an assessment of potential risks and challenges we face.